ssaloev/NurFlow/README.md

 # Phaser Vue TypeScript Template

+# TODO UPDATE README and whole projects naming

+"Nur (نور) — Meaning 'Light' in Tajik and Arabic.
+A game about finding the path through the darkness."

 This is a Phaser 3 project template that uses the Vue framework, TypeScript and Vite for bundling.
 It includes a bridge for Vue to Phaser game communication, hot-reloading for quick development workflow and scripts to generate production-ready builds.

 **[This Template is also available as a JavaScript version.](https://github.com/phaserjs/template-vue)**